runabrandes/project-2/README.md

 ## UX/UI

-- The quiz is simple and fun for user's of different age groups
+- The quiz is simple and fun for users of different age groups
-- The quiz and navigations are explained so the user can play the game qithout any troubles
+- The quiz and navigations are explained so the user can play the game without any troubles
-- The page has been desgined so it is easy to read (no visual disturbance by background image)
+- The page has been designed so it is easy to read (no visual disturbance by the background image)
 - The background image used is of good quality and fits the page content

 ## SITE GOALS

 - To make the site accessible
 - Providing users with an easy to read and navigate website
-- Providing users with information of how to navigate game and make it easy to understand
+- Providing users with information of how to navigate the game and make it easy to understand

 #